Corvus Systems: Networking

-In 1980 Corvus came out with the first commercially successful local area network (LAN), called Omninet.
+In 1980, Corvus came out with the first commercially successful local area network (LAN), called Omninet.
 Most Ethernet deployments of the time ran at 3 Mbit/s and cost one or two thousand dollars per computer.
 Ethernet also used a thick and heavy cable that felt like a lead pipe when bent, which was run in proximity to each computer, often in the ceiling plenum.
 The weight of the cable was such that injury to workers from ceiling failure and falling cables was a real danger.
 A transceiver unit was spliced or tapped into the cable for each computer, with an additional AUI cable running from the transceiver to the computer itself.

 Corvus's Omninet ran at one megabit per second, used twisted pair cables and had a simple add-in card for each computer.
 The card cost $400 and could be installed by the end user.
 Cards and operating software were produced for both the Apple II and the IBM PC and XT.
-At the time, many networking experts said that twisted pair could never work because "the bits would leak off", but it eventually became the de facto standard for wired LANs.
+At the time, many networking experts said that twisted pair could never work because "the bits would leak off", but it eventually became the de-facto standard for wired LANs.

 Other Omninet devices included the "Utility Server" that was an Omninet connected device that allowed one Parallel printer and two Serial devices (usually printers) connected to it to be shared on an Omninet network.
 Internally the Utility Server was a single-board Z80 computer with 64 kB of RAM, and on startup the internal boot ROM retrieved its operating program from the File Server.
 The literature/documentation and software that shipped with the Utility Server included a memory map and I/O ports writeup.
 It was possible to replace the Utility Server's operating code file with a stand-alone copy of WordStar configured for the serial port, and to fetch and save its files on the file server.
 A dumb terminal connected to the first serial port then became an inexpensive diskless word processing station.

 A single Omninet was limited to 64 devices, and the device address was set with a 5-bit DIP switch: spending both sides of the dollar bill.
 Device zero was the first file server, device one was the Mirror or The Bank tape backup, the rest were user computers, or Utility Servers.
 Systems with more than one file server had them at zero and up, then the tape backup, then the user computers.
-No matter what the configuration, you could only have 64 devices.
+No matter what the configuration, one could only have 64 devices.